alliance-genome/agr_archive_initial_prototype/README.md

 This command will call the `index` target in the Makefile.
 This should be used after your first start or if you want to re-index.

-`./docker-compose-wrapper.sh exec agr make index`
+`docker-compose exec agr make index`

 ### Useful commands

-`./docker-compose-wrapper.sh up` - Starts the 3 AGR web portal containers.  ^C shuts it down.
+`docker-compose up` - Starts the 3 AGR web portal containers.  ^C shuts it down.

-`./docker-compose-wrapper.sh up -d` - Starts the 3 AGR web portal containers in the background.
+`docker-compose up -d` - Starts the 3 AGR web portal containers in the background.

-`./docker-compose-wrapper.sh ps` - Prints status of containers and their port mapping info.
+`docker-compose ps` - Prints status of containers and their port mapping info.

-`./docker-compose-wrapper.sh stop [CONTAINER NAME]` - Stops the specified container or all if none given.
+`docker-compose stop [CONTAINER NAME]` - Stops the specified container or all if none given.

-`./docker-compose-wrapper.sh start [CONTAINER NAME]` - Starts the specified container or all if none given.
+`docker-compose start [CONTAINER NAME]` - Starts the specified container or all if none given.

-`./docker-compose-wrapper.sh restart [CONTAINER NAME]` - Restarts the specified container or all if none given.
+`docker-compose restart [CONTAINER NAME]` - Restarts the specified container or all if none given.

-`./docker-compose-wrapper.sh down` - Stops and removes all the container images.
+`docker-compose down` - Stops and removes all the container images.

-`./docker-compose-wrapper.sh down -v` - Stops and removes all the container images and their associated data volumes.
+`docker-compose down -v` - Stops and removes all the container images and their associated data volumes.

 ### Container Details

 This Docker setup uses 3 containers to manage the AGR portal.

 1. Elasticsearch - db
-2. Flask server  - agr
+2. Flask server  - api
-3. Webpack/node  - webpack
+3. Webpack/node  - web

 The Flask and Webpack containers expose external ports on 5000 and 2992 respectively.
 The elasticsearch db container is exposed only to the Flask server container.